Attic rain is a roofing phenomenon where interior moisture freezes on attic structures and melts during warm Chinook winds, causing water damage.

 What Are Some Signs Of Moisture Damage?

 Any black areas may mean toxic mold, and there are special precautions to remove this.
-A qualified specialist should dispose of the materials affected.
+A certified mold remediation specialist with IICRC certification should remove and dispose of mold-affected materials.

 Inspect the attic for signs of ice buildup, moisture stains or wet insulation.
 Again take pictures of frost, ice buildup, vents, and moisture signs.
-Call in a professional YYC roofing company to inspect your attic and roof for areas of moisture damage.
+Contact a Calgary roofing company with proven track record certified by the to inspect your attic and roof.

 If your home is a new build, you may be qualified to apply for assistance through the Alberta New Home Warranty Program.